Zereth616/bcc-camp/README.md

 - Creates a menu which you can use to decorate your camp with multiple different props!
 - Creates a storage system for your camp to store your items in!
 - Optional fast travel system in camps!
-- Easy to translate via a Config.Language in the config.lua file!
+- Easy to translate via a language file inside language folder!
 - Everything is easy to configure to your liking via the config.lua file!
 - Versioner to keep upto date on updates!